DogepartyXDP/Documentation/Basics/assets.md

 With Dogeparty, users can create their own assets (also known as "tokens", "coins" or "currencies") _inside_ the Dogecoin blockchain.
 These are seperate from Dogecoin the currency itself, but exist entirely inside ordinary Dogecoin transactions.
 Tokens can be received, stored, and sent from any Dogecoin address to any other.
 They can also be placed in cold storage.
 Unlike Colored Coins, Dogeparty tokens are _not_ tied to the DOGE balance of any given address.
 This means that sending/receiving Dogecoins has no effect on the balance of tokens.

-Among other features, Dogeparty adds the ability *create*, *send*, *trade*, and *pay distributions on* assets, in a fully decentralized and trustless manner.
+Among other features, Dogeparty adds the ability *create*, *send*, *trade*, and *pay dividends on* assets, in a fully decentralized and trustless manner.
 While Dogeparty has its own internal currency (XDP), trading and creating assets does not require anything apart from regular Dogecoin transaction fees.

 Many of the features described below can be accessed using the [Dogeparty wallets](https://dogeparty.net/wallets/).
 Especially casual users and those without a `dogeparty-cli` setup can benefit from the convenience of a dogeparty compatible wallet.